harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D68
 Contnued working on Secrets-App for Authentication Practice.
 Server Setup for Google OAuth 2.0 Authentication for Level 6 Authentication done.

+### R1D69
+Contnued working on Secrets-App for Authentication Practice.
+Completed OAuth 2.0 with Google and Secrets App.